-  It is very important to clean and dry your Shar Pei’s skin very carefully, especially within the loose skin folds, because if regular grooming is neglected it can result in irritations, sores and even mould.
+It is very important to clean and dry his skin very carefully, especially within the loose skin folds.

-The Shar Pei typically has narrow, folded-over ear laps and thick ear canals which limit air circulation and typically result in excessive wax and ear infections.
+The breed typically has narrow, folded-over ear laps and thick ear canals which limit air circulation and typically result in excessive wax and ear infections.

-The Shar Pei typically has a small, squashed and tightly pinched nose which means that not only will they get out of breath easily but it may be hard for them to breath in general.
+Shar Peis typically has a small, squashed and tightly pinched nose which means that not only will they get out of breath easily but it may be hard for them to breath in general.

 Other Health Concerns